2023-2024 FOREIGN EXCHANGE

 - Evidence that he/she has successfully completed a minimum of 3 years of English Language instruction, which includes speaking and listening as well as reading and writing.

-- The results of an approved English proficiency examination (SLEP / ELTIS).
+- The results of an approved English proficiency examination (SLEP / ELTIS - English Language Test for International Students).
 Upon the student’s enrollment, an additional proficiency test of the District’s own choosing may be administered if such need appears justified.
 The results will supersede all other test scores.
 If the student is not English proficient, the continued enrollment may be denied unless the sponsoring organization arranges for and pays for language tutelage and support necessary for the student to benefit from the school program.

 - Official transcript and/or record of prior education from the student’s home school and an English translation of the same document.
 The records should reflect the number of hours per week the student spent in class, the courses taken and the grades/credits earned.

-- A copy of his/her health immunization records, translated into English and listed on the signed Oregon Immunization form.
+- A copy of his/her health immunization records, translated into English and listed on the signed Oregon Immunization form (Requirements are listed below).

 - Evidence of health and accident insurance covering the student for the duration of his/her student visa.